-How To Design Google Responsive Display Ads
+How To Design Google Responsive Display Ads In 4 Easy Steps

 If you listen closely you’re bound to hear a peculiar sound.
 That’s the sound of graphic designers and agency creatives gasping across the globe after Google Ads announced its making responsive display ads their default ad type for the Display Network (GDN).
 But luckily for skilled creatives and designers, we are used to sudden changes in the industry and can easily adapt and overcome.